CyberCookie/siegel/README.md

     /* Build a project.
 Default is true */
     isBuild: Boolean,

-    /* Run siegel in production mode.
+    /* Run Siegel in production mode.
 Default is false */
     isProd: Boolean
 }
 ```